symbol-systems/iq/iq-camel/README.md

-## My:IQ - Camel Components
+## IQ: An operating environment for symbolic cognition

+IQ is an operating environment for your fleets of neuro-symbolic cognitive AI.

+It transforms an RDF graph into an executable playbook.

-My:IQ is a cognitive-intelligence platform.
-This repository hosts Apache Camel components for My:IQ.
+This repository augments the IQ operation model with Apache Camel for executable integration patterns.

 ### Getting Started